zmalone/chef-web-docs/source/test-your-infrastructure-code/rhel/index.md

 You'll get started by setting up the Chef Development Kit and familiarize yourself with Test Kitchen.

-[GITHUB] After you complete this tutorial, you can get the final version of the code on [GitHub](https://github.com/learn-chef/test-your-infrastructure-code-rhel).
+[GITHUB] After you complete this tutorial, you can refer back to the final version of the code on [GitHub](https://github.com/learn-chef/test-your-infrastructure-code-rhel).